 Rob a financial institution of federally insured funds, and you're going to be prosecuted in federal court, sentenced under the Federal Sentencing Guidelines, and shipped off to federal prison (probably for a much longer time), without parole.

 With most other offenses, including drug offenses, it could be either state or federal, depending on whether the feds may have a particular interest in, or specifically a task force in place, for that type of offense at that particular time.

 And with most offenses, particularly drug offenses, sentencing in the federal system under the Federal Sentencing Guideline, tends to be a much harsher prospect for the offender.

-Page 2 of 2 - Last year, U.S. Attorney General Eric Holder announced a new federal strategy entitled Smart on Crime, designed to examine and reform criminal justice standards in the federal system by re-prioritizing federal prosecution decision-making to focus on more serious crimes, and to reform federal sentencing in an attempt to rectify unfairness in sentencing, address the problems leading to the ongoing cycle of criminality, and alleviate overpopulation in the federal prison system.
+Last year, U.S. Attorney General Eric Holder announced a new federal strategy entitled Smart on Crime, designed to examine and reform criminal justice standards in the federal system by re-prioritizing federal prosecution decision-making to focus on more serious crimes, and to reform federal sentencing in an attempt to rectify unfairness in sentencing, address the problems leading to the ongoing cycle of criminality, and alleviate overpopulation in the federal prison system.

 Much of this reform has been spearheaded by a longstanding effort by the American Bar Association to examine these issues, and has resulted in a variety of proposed federal legislation under consideration and prosecutorial policies designed to address the current situation.